 HEALTH & WELL-BEING

 Health and well-being is integral for student learning.
-In addition to physical activity, students participate in activities to develop health approaches to maintain safe and productive lives.
+In addition to sport sessions, students participate in activities to develop health approaches to maintain safe and productive lives.
 Topics include:

 - Protective Behaviours

 - Social Interaction and Positive Relationships

 Health lessons are delivered in collaboration with mainstream staff, the College Nurse, Chaplain and when required, outside specialist and agencies.

 For students to gain independence in managing their own lives the Ed Support program incorporates specific lessons for cooking and daily living skills including household chores, with a focus on occupational health/safety.

 Facilities such as kitchens, gardens and laundry resources are available to promote skills used in everyday life.